-Here’s a list of songs where the drummer plays the left foot hi-hat in the main groove.
+Here are some songs where the drummer incorporates the left-foot hi-hat in the main groove.
 For more suggestions, I recommend you listen to Tower of Power songs, with David Garibaldi on drums.

 Steve Gadd – 50 Ways to Leave Your Lover (Main Groove)